James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

-## Step 3: Go inside the Hypotheses 3 and 4
+## Step 4: Go inside the Hypotheses 3 and 4 folder

 **Hypothesis Three:** Pedestrian activity would increase as JobKeeper claims increased.
 **Hypothesis Four:** Pedestrian activity would decrease after JobKeeper was tapered.